Fellowship Eligibility and Requirements

 Deadlines to be aware of:

-- Summer Program & Course with Entrepreneurship and Empowerment in South Africa is due February 1, 2021
+- Summer Program & Course with Entrepreneurship and Empowerment in South Africa (EESA) is open and closes February 1 with rolling acceptances.

-- students who have taken or plan to take a course in Social Innovation or Social Entrepreneurship
+- students who have taken or plan to take a course in SEI

-- applicants that can explain how their current and future goals align with the internship experience
+- applicants who can explain how their current and future goals align with the internship experience

-Upon acceptance to the program, all interns agree to:
+Upon acceptance to the program, all interns agree to the following:

 - Adhere to all requirements set forth by the in-country managing organization.